 For practicing purposes I created a simple script for a Cubesat that is launched towards the Moon.
 It is a Cubesat that has no propulsion.

 It shows how the Moon's gravity forces affect the Cubesat's orbit.
 You can play with the orbital elements to see how the orbit changes when the satellite's flyby distance to the Moon changes.

 The Chinese LongJiang 2 microsat, carrying an amateur radio payload, was launched towards the Moon at 21:25 UTC on 2018-05-20.
 This script for LongJiang 2 can be used to track this spacecraft in its high elliptical orbit around the Moon.
-This script contains the most recent orbital data, published on 2018-06-15.
-New views have been added.
+This script contains the most recent orbital data for 2018-09-12.
+Views have also been updated.
 Note that the ContactLocater report shows the exact AOS and LOS times, also indicating the periods when the spacecraft passes behind the Moon.